Donor Profile

 What are France's development priorities?

-• Accelerating the exit from coal-based energy and financing renewable energy to limit global warming to 1.5 °C;
+- To accelerate the exit from coal and finance renewable energy in developing and emerging countries to limit global warming to 1.5 °C;

-• Protecting carbon and biodiversity reserves in forests and oceans;
+- To protect carbon storage and global reserves of biodiversity, including forests and oceans;

-• Investing in youth by supporting education and educator training in partner countries;
+- To invest in youth by supporting education and teacher training in developing countries;

-• Investing in primary health systems and supporting the training of health care providers in partner countries;
+- To invest in primary health systems and to support the training of health care providers in fragile countries;

-• Mobilizing expertise as well as private and public funding for strategic, quality, and sustainable infrastructures in partner countries;
+- To mobilize expertise and private and public funding for strategic, quality and sustainable infrastructures in developing countries;

-• Supporting human rights and democracy and fighting disinformation;
+- To support human rights and democracy and fight disinformation;

-• Promoting women's rights and gender equality, in particular by supporting women's organizations and institutions; and
+- To promote women's rights and gender equality, in particular by supporting women's organizations and institutions promoting women's rights; and

 READ MORE ON FRANCE'S ODA ACROSS PRIORITY AREAS: